-Technology to pre-empt and halt poaching
+Technology to pre-empt and halt poaching and aid rewilding

 Partner: Madikwe Futures Company NPC